pisinger/pisinger.github.io/_posts/2025-04-25-detect-suspicious-dns-requests.md

 When not going for the dns query summary rule, you could also join directly with the DNSQueryLogs table.

-> Just make sure, the DNSQueryLogs table is still in 'analytics' and not in 'basic' tier to be elgible to do the `join` and to eventually run this as detection rule.
+> Just make sure, the DNSQueryLogs table is still in `analytics` and not in `basic` tier to be elgible to do the `join` and to eventually run this as detection rule.
 {: .prompt-info}

 ```console